tale-toul/privOCP4x/README.md

 Once the cluster is up and running, it is only accessible from inside the VPC, for example from the bastion host using the *oc* client copied into the privOCP4 directory.

-It is also possible to access the cluster from outside the VPC creating an ssh tunnel through the bastion host.
-Create a tunnel from the current host, through the bastion, to the internal master API load balancer with the following commands.
+It is also possible to access the cluster applications from outside the VPC by creating a temporary ssh tunnel through the bastion host to the internal applications load balancer.
+Create a tunnel from a host outside the VPC, through the bastion, to the internal apps load balancer with the following commands.
 Since the start of the tunnel uses priviledged ports, the commands must be run as root.
-The ssh private key added to the session is the same one injected into the nodes by terraform:
+The ssh private key added to the session must be the same one injected into the nodes by terraform.
+Any hostname in the apps subdomain is valid:

 ```
  # ssh-agent bash
  # ssh-add Terraform/ocp-ssh
- # ssh -fN -L 80:console-openshift-console.apps.lentisco.tangai.rhcee.support:80 ec2-user@bastion.tangai.rhcee.support
+ # ssh -fN -L 80:console-openshift-console.apps.lentisco.tangai.example.com:80 ec2-user@bastion.tangai.rhcee.support
- # ssh -fN -L 443:console-openshift-console.apps.lentisco.tangai.rhcee.support:443 ec2-user@bastion.tangai.rhcee.support
+ # ssh -fN -L 443:console-openshift-console.apps.lentisco.tangai.example.com:443 ec2-user@bastion.tangai.rhcee.support
 ```
 Next add entries to /etc/hosts with the names that will be used to access the URL, for example to access the web console:
 ```